craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes July 05 25.md

 Otto has been relocated to [[Kohnstamm]]'s Experimental Genetics Facility, a well guarded prison where researchers perform live experiments on people for the benefit of the Church's military prowess.

 ##### Roan the Slimknife
 Roan has an assignment to disrupt or disturb Prosperian forces at the western flank of the Conflict.
-By causing Prosper to focus on their efforts in the West, they fail to support their allies in the South attempting to take the city of [[Mossburg]].
+By causing Prosper to focus on their efforts in the West, they would fail to support their allies in the South attempting to take the city of [[Mossburg]].

 ##### The ICC & Kohnstamm
 [[Kohnstamm]] has seen some damage in the face of the [[Northern Conflicts, c.105af]], but maintain their strict guard around the city to the best of their ability, being an incredibly important strategic resource to the Church.